 Pursuant to the requirements of the Securities Regulation Code, the issuer has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

-APC Group, Inc.
+APC Group, Inc. and Subsidiaries Issuer

-lan Jason R. Aguirre
+Ian Jason R. Aguirre

+President and

-President and Chief Executive Officer March 01, 2022
+Chief Executive Officer